 - Oops!Something went wrong.Please try again later.

-The market expects Power Integrations (POWI) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended June 2021.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Power Integrations (POWI) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended March 2021.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

-The earnings report, which is expected to be released on July 29, 2021, might help the stock move higher if these key numbers are better than expectations.
+The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on April 29.
 On the other hand, if they miss, the stock may move lower.

 Zacks Consensus Estimate

 This maker of integrated circuits used for power conversion is expected to post quarterly earnings of $0.55 per share in its upcoming report, which represents a year-over-year change of +44.7%.

 Revenues are expected to be $150.25 million, up 37% from the year-ago quarter.

 Estimate Revisions Trend

 The consensus EPS estimate for the quarter has remained unchanged over the last 30 days.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.

 Investors should keep in mind that an aggregate change may not always reflect the direction of estimate revisions by each of the covering analysts.